Thinking about becoming a childminder? It can be challenging to try and piece everything together yourself.

 You’ll need bags of patience to deal with the ups and downs of working with children.
 You'll need good organisation and admin skills as part of the job involves keeping detailed paperwork (though if you join a Childminder Agency such as tiney, you’ll get help with this).

-A background in education can be helpful as you’ll be teaching basic educational skills.
+A background in education or previous childcare providers of other kinds can be helpful as you’ll be teaching basic educational skills as well as providing core care.
 This isn't essential though and many childminders don't have any formal education background.
-The most important thing is that you love being around children and are passionate about helping them develop.
+The most important thing is that you love being around children and are passionate about helping them develop through your childminding business.

 What facilities do I need to become a childminder?

 You’ll need a home with space for several children.
 You’ll need toys and activities suitable to their ages.
-Outdoor play is a vital part of early years care so you'll need access to an outdoor space, even if this is a nearby park.
+Outdoor play is a vital part of early years care so you'll need access to an outdoor space, even if this is a nearby park outside of your domestic premises.

 How much do childminders earn?